mikke89/RmlUiDoc/pages/cpp_manual/element_packages/form.md

 void SetCompositionRange(int range_start, int range_end);
 ```

 Note that a value change resets the composition range to zero.
-The visual feedback is in a form of a solid line.
+The visual feedback is in the form of a solid line.

 ### Text area